LucaLeonx/MAPF_pii_Project/docs/tutorial/metrics.md

 - Sum of costs
 - Makespan
 - Average cost: average cost of the plans of each agent
-- Time elapsed: only if profiling enabled during test
+- Time elapsed: only if profiling enabled during test (in ms)
-- Memory used: only if profiling enabled during test
+- Memory used: only if profiling enabled during test (in kilobytes)

 Moreover, the following aggregate metrics are calculated for